Roxie-32/laravel-notifications/README.md

 [Image]

 Upon successful registration or login, then you can view your dashboard.
 All these basic authentication processes and UI are handled by the `laravel/ui` package installed earlier.

 [Image]

 ### Create a Notifications Table

 You need to create a database table to contain all your notifications.
 It can be queried anytime to display notifications to the user interface.
-To generate a migration with a proper schema notification table schema, you may use this `Artisan` command:
+To generate a migration with a proper notification table schema, you may use this `Artisan` command:

 ```bash
     php artisan notifications:table